-- 722.5a At the end of a subgame of a Planechase game, each face-up plane card or phenomenon card is turned face down and put on the bottom of its owner's planar deck.
-Then each player moves their planar deck from the subgame command zone to the main-game command zone and shuffles it. - 722.5b At the end of a subgame of a Vanguard game, each player moves their vanguard card from the subgame command zone to the main-game command zone.
-This is an exception to rule 312.2. - 722.5c At the end of a subgame of a Commander game, each player moves their commander from the subgame command zone (if it's there) to the main-game command zone. - 722.5d At the end of a subgame of an Archenemy game, any face-up scheme cards in the subgame command zone are turned face down and put on the bottom of their owner's scheme deck.
-Then the archenemy moves their scheme deck from the subgame command zone to the main-game command zone and shuffles it. - 722.6.
+- 725.5a At the end of a subgame, each nontraditional card not in a supplementary deck that began the subgame in a supplementary deck is turned face down and put on the bottom of that deck.
+Then each player moves each of their supplementary decks from the subgame command zone to the main-game command zone and shuffles it. - 725.5b At the end of a subgame of a Vanguard game, each player moves their vanguard card from the subgame command zone to the main-game command zone.
+This is an exception to rule 312.2. - 725.5c At the end of a subgame of a Commander game, each player moves their commander from the subgame command zone (if it's there) to the main-game command zone.

+725.6.
 A subgame can be created within a subgame.
 The existing subgame becomes the main game in relation to the new subgame.

-723. Merging with Permanents
+726. Merging with Permanents